niyatip12/matplotlib/README.md

 # Matplotlib

-Matplotlib Homework - The Power of Plots
+#Matplotlib Homework - The Power of Plots

-Background
+#Background
 What good is data without a good plot to tell the story?

 So, let's take what you've learned about Python Matplotlib and apply it to a real-world situation and dataset:

-Laboratory

 While your data companions rushed off to jobs in finance and government, you remained adamant that science was the way for you.
 Staying true to your mission, you've joined Pymaceuticals Inc., a burgeoning pharmaceutical company based out of San Diego.
 Pymaceuticals specializes in anti-cancer pharmaceuticals.
 In its most recent efforts, it began screening for potential treatments for squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.